Günter Verheugen: Member of the European Commission, 1999–2010

 Nominated by the German government of Chancellor Gerhard Schröder, Verheugen first served in the European Commission as European Commissioner for Enlargement in the Prodi Commission, presiding over the accession of ten new member states in 2004.
 He continued in the following Barroso Commission as Commissioner for Enterprise and Industry, also being promoted to one of the five vice presidents.

 On the occasion of the 40th anniversary of the Élysée Treaty in 2003, the EU Commissioners of Germany and France, Verheugen and Pascal Lamy, jointly presented the so-called Lamy-Verheugen Plan that proposed a factual unification of France and Germany in some important areas – including unified armed forces, combined embassies and a shared seat at the United Nations Security Council.

 As a Commissioner, Verheugen stated a desire to cut red tape, especially in order to make it more favourable to SMEs.
 He also highlights research and innovation as "twin keys to future competitiveness".
 He outlines his priorities as; better regulation, a modern industrial policy, SMEs and innovation.
 In order to promote competitiveness, he laid down three policies derived from the treaties; "Competitiveness and improvement of the business environment (Art.
 157).
 Completing and managing the Internal Market for products (Art.
 28 and 95) and Innovation and research framework programmes (Title XVIII)."

 Verheugen was heavily involved in work on the REACH regulation and ensuring its compatibility with the Lisbon Strategy.
 He sees a common patent in the Union implemented by 2012 which he sees as important as patent application for the 24 million SMEs in Europe are on average 11 times higher than in the United States.

 In response to the refusal of countries to sign the Kyoto protocol, such as the United States and Australia, Verheugen asked President Barroso to look into whether the EU could implement taxes on products imported from those countries not taking low-carbon policies on board (Border Tax Adjustments).

 In October 2006, Verheugen accused European Union officials of being impossible to control, stating inter alia the purported impossibility of firing Directors-General (the highest grade in the EU civil servants structure).
 However, Article 50 of the EU's Staff Regulations empowers the commission to do precisely that.
 Former civil servant Derk Jan Eppink described Verheugen's position in the following terms:

-Life after politics
+Later years

 Since leaving public office, Verheugen has held a variety of paid or unpaid positions, including the following: